 More than Weddings

-Martin Persson says that The Estate is expecting about 70 percent of its events to be weddings, with corporate, private parties, and family gatherings making up the rest of the bookings.
+Martin Persson says that The Carolina Estate is expecting about 70 percent of its events to be weddings, with corporate, private parties, and family gatherings making up the rest of the bookings.
 He said they will not host children’s birthday parties due to specific liabilities that could occur.
 That doesn’t mean that balloons are prohibited, though.

-As always, balancing the financials for the venture is the biggest challenge, especially during these mid- and post-COVID-19 days.
+As always, balancing the financials for the Roxboro venture is the biggest challenge, especially during these mid- and post-COVID-19 days.
 Getting some of the new furniture delivered is proving to be a bit of a juggling act.
 But other than that, things are going well.

-The Carolina Estate is open for bookings, and like all great venue hosts, the Perssons tell me they will find a way to make your event happen if at all possible.
-They are only 45 minutes to an hour from larger metro areas.
+The Carolina Estate is open for bookings.
+Like all great venue hosts, the Perssons tell me they will find a way to make your event happen if at all possible.
+The facility, and Hyco Lake in general, is only 45 minutes to an hour from larger metro areas.
 That and the availability of overnight lodging in Roxboro, only nine minutes away, strategically locates them to provide optimal value for guests who need to stay overnight.

 Sheila and Martin would love to hear from you to discuss how The Carolina Estate can help you celebrate moments that matter so that you can enjoy and appreciate the property the way they do.
 For more information and date availability, contact Sheila & Martin Persson at [email protected] or call them at (336) 338-7030.